Staff member in Cath Lab in scrubsStaff in scrubs in the Cath LabStaff in scrubs in the Cath Lab

 "That's when the rest of it completely went downhill," Jammie recounts.

 With her seizures escalating in frequency and severity, Jammie reached out to Melbourne-based Epileptologist Dr Moksh Sethi.
-Supported by her family, she made the long trip to Melbourne with her mum, leaving behind her partner and two children, Bailey (seven) and Byron (six).
+Supported by her family, she made the long trip to Melbourne with her mum, leaving behind her two children, Bailey (seven) and Byron (six).

 After assessing her symptoms, Jammie was finally given the correct diagnoses; temporal lobe epilepsy, secondary hippocampal sclerosis, mesial temporal sclerosis and PNES.